 Difference Between Treasury Bills vs Bonds

-- In T-Bills Major participants are Individuals, firms, companies, banks, financial institution etc.
+- In T-Bills Major participants are Individuals, firms, companies, banks, financial institutions, etc.

 - T-Bills are sold out at a discounted price and it matured at face value.

 - T-Bills are negotiable instruments and highly liquids in nature due to shorter tenure.

 The bond is sold at their face value and has a fixed interest rate which is paid once every six months.
 Some of the key bonds are Municipal bonds, Governments bonds, corporate bonds, Zero Coupons bonds etc. Bonds also called a fixed income instrument.

 Let’s say Smith purchased a government bond from the government for a worth of INR 10,000 and the term of the bond is 10 years, with an interest rate of 4.75%.
 So every six months Smith will receive an interest payment of 237.50 INR from the government for 10 years and the end of 10-year Smith will be repaid with the initial investment of 10,000 INR.

 Some of the key features of Treasury Bills are as listed below.

 - T-Bonds are long term investment bonds issued by the government to finance the ongoing operation of government services.